-NOT THE FRONT PAGE BUT
+NOT THE FRONT PAGE BUT THE GOSSIP PAGE

 There is a brilliant definition of news, though I apologise in advance to forgetting whom to attribute it to.
 "News is something, that someone, somewhere, doesn't want known.
 Everything else is advertising."
 We could say the same for gossip, witness the rise of the gossip magazines and televised infortainment.

 Whatever definition you give it news/gossip/information is widely sought and avidly devoured.
-It's dissemination is one of the pillars of democracy for those who hoard information, for whatever mistaken idea, should be rejected by all fencers who believe a bout is a free and frank conversation between two equals - a conversation of the blades!
+Its dissemination is one of the pillars of democracy for those who hoard information, for whatever mistaken idea, should be rejected by all fencers who believe a bout is a free and frank conversation between two equals - a conversation of the blades!

-Since the Great Catastrophe of February 22, 2011, this page has been recording the trials and tribulations of the citizens of Christchurch in the rebuilding of their city.) or what is posted on this site then this is the place to say it.
+Since the Great Catastrophe of February 22, 2011, this site has also been recording the trials and tribulations of the citizens of Christchurch in the rebuilding of their earthquake flattened city.

 Like Letters to the Editor, submissions should be concise, pertinent and may be subject to editing.